 Karnak opens at 6 am and the coach tours tend to start arriving at about 11 am.
 The coaches leave at roughly 3 pm to make it back over to the coast.
 Sunset starts around 5 pm and you can see the sandstone glow a vivid orange in the setting sun until the complex closes at 5:30 pm.

 Luxor gets very hot during midday so if you can start early, I’d recommend it.
+Alternatively you could go in the evening and stay for the light show (See below).

 The Downside Of Visiting Karnak Temple